Divisional charts are like mini horoscopes which are created by dividing each sign of natal chart (D-1) into a number of sections.

 For example, an important and widely used divisional chart "dashamsa (d-10) is created by dividing each sign of D-1 into 10 equal parts.

-If you don’t know how divisional charts look like, you can refer the image given below which contains Hora(d-2), Drekkna(d-3), Chaturthamsha(d-4), Saptamsha(d-7) and Navamsha(d-9) divisional charts in it.
+If you don't know what divisional charts look like, you can refer to the image given below which contains Hora(d-2), Drekkna(d-3), Chaturthamsha(d-4), Saptamsha(d-7), and Navamsha(d-9) divisional charts in it.

 A Horoscope reading in Vedic astrology is incomplete without the use of Divisional Charts.
 In fact, many people do a big mistake by ignoring divisional charts completely.

-Same divisional charts can easily test the ability of an astrologer because they are complex to understand and there are no standard rules available which can help in their interpret divisional charts.
+Same divisional charts can easily test the ability of an astrologer because they are complex to understand and there are no standard rules available that can help in interpreting divisional charts.

 Even after such complexity, we keep hearing about the use of divisional charts in astrology and special emphasis has been given to them by our sages.

 In the own words of sage Parashar:

 "no conclusion can be made on any horoscope without considering revelant divisional charts"